Pyae-Sone-Chan-Thar-Aung/Alumni/README.md

 4. Test thoroughly
 5. Submit a pull request

+## 📞 Support

+For support or questions:
+- Email: support@uic.edu.ph
+- Phone: +63 82 221-8090

-## License
+## 📄 License

 This project is licensed under the MIT License.

-## Support
+## 🙏 Acknowledgments

-For support and questions, please contact the development team.
+- University of the Immaculate Conception, Davao City
+- React.js community
+- Supabase for the free database service
+- All contributors and alumni

 ---

-**University of the Immaculate Conception, Davao City** *Empowering minds, Building futures*
+**Made with ❤️ for UIC Alumni**